EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 ### Define a unique index on property personal_id using the eosio::kv::table::index template class

 1. Use the `eosio::kv::table::index` template class with two parameters.
-2. Pass the name of the index as the first parameter.
-The parameter must be a qualified `eosio:name`.
+2. The first parameter is the name of the index and it must be a qualified `eosio:name`.
 See documentation for the [eosio name restrictions](https://developers.eos.io/welcome/latest/glossary/index#account-name).
-3. Pass the reference to the property for which the index is defined, `&person::personal_id`, as the second parameter.
+3. The second parameter is the reference to the property for which the index is defined, `&person::personal_id`.
-4. Call `init()` of the base class in the constructor of `address_table` type and pass the contract name as the first parameter and the `personal_id_idx` index defined previously as the second parameter.
+4. Call the base class method `init()` in the constructor of `address_table` type and pass the contract name as the first parameter and the `personal_id_idx` index as the second parameter.

 Refer to the following reference implementation of a unique index on property `personal_id` using `eosio::kv::table::index` template class: